pybites/challenges/47/clamytoe/README.md

 To run them all you will have to use the menu: ***Cell > Run All***

 ## Visualization of the data
-I go into further detail in the notebook, but here are a few of the graphs that I demonstrate how to create:
+I go into further detail in the notebook, but here are a few of the graphs that I created with the help of [The Python Graph Gallery](https://python-graph-gallery.com/):

 ### Number of Pull Requests per Day
 ![prs](images/prs.png)